 The previous installment in the series of user education can be found here.
 We describe the difficulties inherent to estimating on-chain transaction volume, and the constraints of our own estimate.
 For UTXO chains, they are suboptimal.
 For account-based systems (Ethereum and its derivatives), we have a better idea, albeit not a perfect one.

 This post is a brief attempt to qualify our data and to give you an idea of which figures we have a high degree of confidence in, and which ones we don’t.

 Let’s jump straight to the CSV files available at Data Downloads.
 Virtually everything found on our charts page is built out of these pieces of data.
 It’s just a matter of knowing how to put them together.
-This is what the last two weeks of data look like for Bitcoin:

 Let’s go through these columns carefully.
 First, you have the date.
 Not much to talk about there.
 We use the gregorian calendar.
 Daily closes for our price quotes occur at 00:00 UTC (that’s 7 pm EST).